-Closely affiliated with the LMU-Kanto Program is the World School Program, in which Lincoln Memorial University is proud to be a longstanding participant.
-The World School was initiated in 1997 by Masaki Matsudaira of the Tokyo, Japan-based Kanto International Senior High School.
+Lincoln Memorial University is proud to be a longstanding participant in the World School International Forum.
+World School was initiated in 1997 by Masaki Matsudaira of the Tokyo, Japan-based Kanto International Senior High School.

 The World School Forum is an annual event that takes place in countries throughout the world.
 In odd-numbered years, the World School Forum is held in Japan, where it was founded.
 In even-numbered years, the Forum moves to the country of one of its 21 member schools, one of which is the J. Frank White Academy, located on LMU’s Harrogate campus.
 Lincoln Memorial University hosted World School Forum in 2002 and again in 2012.
 Recent World School Forums venues include:

 2010 World School Forum – Seoul, South Korea.

 2011 World School Forum – Busto Arsizio, Italy

 2012 World School Forum – Harrogate, TN, USA